+The change in capital expenditure accruals increasing additions to property, plant and equipment was \$14 for the year ended December 31, 2019.
 The change in capital expenditure accruals reducing additions to property, plant and equipment was \$48 and \$9 for the years ended December 31, 2018 and 2017, respectively.
-The change in capital expenditure accruals increasing additions to property, plant and equipment was \$7 for the year ended December 31, 2016.